“The Brown Eyed Girl”

 “What Tomorrows Bring”

 The chain of Pelotas would miraculously remain unbroken through the millenniums.
 The enthusiastic anticipations of thousands of tomorrows feed their inane abilities to simply survive.
-Whenever encountering mishap, the family chain slowly migrated to the north until finally finding peace at the foot of the Sangre de Cristos in present day Santa Fe.
+Whenever encountering mishap, the family chain slowly migrated to the north until ultimately finding peace at the foot of the Sangre de Cristos in present day Santa Fe.

 “Roots Taking Hold”

 She was to be given Klaus’s truck and trailer, his bull and rights to use the small meadow next to the lab.
 Although Pelota was grateful to receive anything at all, she was more burdened by the passing of Klaus Baumann and the uncertainty of what tomorrows her future held without income and shelter.
 The slow walk back home found her momentarily at the meadow next to the laboratory.
-She stopped to watch Niarkrok (the name given by her to her bull, without knowing what that meant) eating the grass in the field, swishing his tail like every day as if keeping rhythm to this days passing way.
+She stopped to watch Niarkrok (the name given by her to her bull, without knowing what that meant) eating the grass in the field, swishing his tail keeping rhythm to this days passing way.
 Pelota had developed a place in her heart for all the animals of the field, but Niakrok was her favorite.

 It was difficult to imagine Professor Bauman’s life’s work having come to an end at the near exact time of his passing.
 The heart of the great legend bird from the San Jacinto stopped beating at precisely the same moment as Klauss Bauman’s.
 With no one left to tend the heart and no longer reason for the curious to visit, it was now a certainty that the lab would be closed down and Pelota would need to find new work.
-The local butcher offered her a handsome sum for Nairkrok, but Pelota would have no part in his demise.
+The local butcher offered her a handsome sum for Nairkrok, but she would have no part in his demise.

 “Another Day, Another Job”

-Pelota was unable to continue working the stone until she could find Niakrok and with that she started her truck up and began a solo methodic search up and down the highway, stopping and searching any open canyons along the road.
+Pelota was unable to continue working the stone until she found Niakrok and with that she started her truck up and began a solo methodic search up and down the highway, stopping and searching any open canyons along the road.
 After two full days she became overwhelmed by her loneliness and resolved to return to the rich red dirt at the base of the Sangre de Cristos…. to the only place where she had last known contentment.

 Halfway back to the truck Pelota could hear footsteps catching up to her from behind.
 An extended hand found her shoulder.
 Pelota recognized Samual from the ladders…..”did you say you were leaving for Santa Fe?”
-In the next ten minutes Samual blurted out most of the details of his circumstance, including Santa Fe was where his family now lived and he was desperate to get back.
+In the next ten minutes Samual blurted out most of the details of his circumstance, including Santa Fe was where his family lived and he was desperate to get back.
 Given Pelota’s sense of despair, this was enough for her to allow him to share on gas as long as he rode in the back of the truck, to which Samual agreed.

 For the first three hours of the journey, Pelota would glance in the rear view mirror to see Samual’s long black hair blowing in the wind across his bowed down head.
 She wasn’t sure if he was asleep or simply braving the elements, but she began to feel guilty that her comfort likely trumped his.
-At their first stop for gas, after filling up, she approached Samual in the bed of the truck intending to offer him a seat in the cabin after getting his share for gas.
-Pelota saw wood carving tools and wood chips strewn about the blanket Samual had laid down beneath him.
-As their eyes met Samual was holding a partially molded block of spruce wood taking on at its base the characteristics of some kind of four legged animal.
+At their first stop for gas, after filling up, she approached Samual in the bed of the truck intending to offer him a seat in the cabin after getting his share for gas until seeing wood carving tools and wood chips strewn about the blanket Samual had laid down beneath him.
+As their eyes met, Samual was holding a partially molded block of spruce wood taking on at its base the characteristics of some kind of four legged animal.
 Samual was so consumed in his carving that he barley noticed Pelota circling to the bed of the truck.

-“Your share for gas is $28.50″….Samual looked up and momentarily stopped carving as he reached into his pocket and produced $15.00 and then, as if at a confessional, explained that it was all he had, but when they arrived at Santa Fe his carving would be complete and he was sure he could sell it and repay Pelota properly for his share.
-Pelota reluctantly took the $15.00 and thought it best to leave Samual in the back of the truck to attend to what she sadly doubted would ever come to fruition.
+“Your share for gas is $8.50″….Samual looked up and momentarily stopped carving as he reached into his pocket and produced $5.00 and then, as if at a confessional, explained that it was all he had, but when they arrived at Santa Fe his carving would be complete and he was sure he could sell it and repay Pelota properly for his share.
+Pelota reluctantly took the $5.00 and thought it best to leave Samual in the back to attend to what she doubted would ever come to fruition.

 Ten miles outside Santa Fe, the rain began pouring so hard the bed in the pick up started looking like a pool.
-Pelota pulled to the roadside and implored Samual to get in the cab and watched him without rebuttal quickly get inside her immediate domain.
-She noticed a beautifully scaled carving depicting a bull with a bird fixed atop his head in Samual’s hand……”You finished?”……”Yeah, it came out ok, I’ll clean out the back when I get home and get you that gas money.”
+Pelota pulled to the roadside and implored Samual to get in the cab and watched him without rebuttal quickly get inside to share her immediate domain.
+She noticed a beautifully scaled carving depicting a bull with a bird fixed atop his head in Samual’s hand……”You finished?”……”Yeah, it came out ok, I’ll clean out the back when “we” get home and get you that gas money.”
 Seeing his artistry (maybe it was the bull) Pelota was more comfortable with Samual sharing her space in the cab.

 When the door opened Samuel was greeted enthusiastically with hugs and shrieks of joy….”Nootaikok, you’re back!!!”.
 Pelota, about to ask Samual about his new name, was interrupted by Samual’s introduction of her to his parents, grandparents, brothers and nephews all standing excitedly by the door.
-When things calmed down, Samual’s father noteing the piece in his hand said “so Nootaikok, you’ve finally returned to your true calling” and with that he received the woodwork from Samual and raised it in front of his eyes for close inspection.
+When things calmed down, Samual’s father noteing the piece in his hand said “so Nootaikok, you’ve finally returned to your true calling” and with that he grabbed the woodwork from Samual and raised it in front of his eyes for close inspection.
 “You’re even better than before” raising it up even higher for the family to see to which they all audibly displayed their approval and pride in the their family member’s woodcrafting skills.